 “We get brilliant results from average people operating and improving brilliant processes.
 Our competitors get mediocre results from brilliant people working around broken processes.
 Then, when they fail, they hire even more brilliant people.”

 This really sums up the problem.
 If your underlying business processes and culture are broken, no matter how good the person is that you hire, they will inevitably fail.
 The fact is the business crises that you expect your new manager to address will inevitably continue.
-They are just built in to the DNA of your company.
+They are just built into the DNA of your company.
 Of course, you may get a short term reprieve with a new manager, this can be just random variation (crises don’t occur every day) or can be the “halo” effect because everyone is just a bit more on their toes because of the new manager.
 Inevitably though, unless your underlying processes and culture are addressed, you will have another crisis and/or performance will fall back to its long term trend.

 Culture is Not Easy to Change

 Often the root cause of the problems in your business is tied up in the culture of your business.
-This is the unwritten assumptions, values and expectations that guide everyone’s behaviour.
+These are the unwritten assumptions, values and expectations that guide everyone’s behaviour.
 These cultural norms have often been established by the directors and founders of the business over many years.
 They are maintained by your long term loyal staff and are not readily changed by a new manager.
 There are many examples of counterproductive cultural practices.
-Some we have seen include a cavalier approach to safety, a willingness to accept near enough is good enough on quality or a preparedness to promise the customer anything they want, regardless of whether it can be delivered.
-A common one is a culture of short cuts, where a failure to follow correct process is accepted or even commended, if it “gets the job done”.
+Some we have seen include a cavalier approach to safety, a willingness to accept near enough is good enough on quality or preparedness to promise the customer anything they want, regardless of whether it can be delivered.
+A common one is a culture of short cuts, where a failure to follow the correct process is accepted or even commended if it “gets the job done”.
 This may be seen as “bureaucracy busting” and “being responsive” in a small company, but can be disastrous as your company becomes larger and less skilled staff adopt the culture of taking short cuts.

 The new manager will not be able to change the culture of your business on their own.
-The directors will need to help them on this.
+The directors will need to help them with this.
 They will most likely see the cultural issues as soon as they start and therefore the directors need to invite challenging feedback about the cultural issues that need to be addressed.
 The directors then need to support them by consistently sending the message to staff that the old ways will no longer be acceptable – and demonstrate this in their own behaviour.

 It is Not Just About Results

 Naturally, when you employ a new senior manager, you will want to see improvement in financial performance.
 However, if you want long term change, you need to address how you are achieving those results.
 This means your business process.
 Therefore, as well as measuring your manager on financial metrics, you also need to measure them on how they are improving the way you do business.
-These things may not lead to immediate bottom line results, but this does not mean they are unimportant.
-Typical processes that might need addressing include your core order fulfilment process, manufacturing processes, warehouse processes, quoting process, new product development/introduction process, HR processes and financial processes.
+These things may not lead to immediate bottom-line results, but this does not mean they are unimportant.
+Typical processes that might need addressing include your core order fulfilment process, manufacturing processes, warehouse processes, quoting process, new product development/introduction process, HR processes, and financial processes.

-Standard ways of working are a key to defining the new baseline standard for all people to follow.
+Standard ways of working are key to defining the new baseline standard for all people to follow.
 Value stream maps can be incredibly useful in understanding the root causes of your process problems and developing solutions.
 They allow you to move past the “tribal knowledge” controlled by the long term staff and start making decisions and designing processes based on facts.
 Encouraging the new person to confront the standard work and to expect that all staff perform standard duties is the key to breaking this cycle.
 The challenge is the directors need to change first.

-It is likely that your new manager will need help to redesign your business processes, so be prepared to support them with investment in the advice, resources and tools they needs to make that change.
+It is likely that your new manager will need help to redesign your business processes, so be prepared to support them with investment in the advice, resources, and tools they need to make that change.
 Remember that the managers’ job is to lead the business, not to get down in the details of facilitating team workshops on process design or developing the capital budget for a new warehouse or production line.

-The challenge as directors, is that you may need to be prepared to support a manager who is not getting short term results and may even be facing a few crises, if he is clearly taking the steps needed to address the cultural and process issues that might be causing the crises.
-On the other hand, you may need to correct a manager who is getting short term results, but not addressing the underlying issues in your business.
+The challenge as directors is that you may need to be prepared to support a manager who is not getting short term results and may even be facing a few crises if he is clearly taking the steps needed to address the cultural and process issues that might be causing the crises.
+On the other hand, you may need to correct a manager who is getting short term results but not addressing the underlying issues in your business.

 What to Do When Things Go Wrong

-All this stuff is easy for me to say, but as director of a medium sized business myself, I know how hard it is to stand back and watch things going wrong.
+All this stuff is easy for me to say, but as director of a medium-sized business myself, I know how hard it is to stand back and watch things going wrong.
 Therefore, you need a strategy to deal with the situation when things go wrong.

 When the new manager starts, give them one to two months to learn the business and their role.
 Then they will need a plan.
 Share with them your strategic goals for the business and the overall outcomes you expect from their role.
 Then ask them to develop a plan of their own.
 Encourage them to work with their management team on this.
 Once this plan has been developed, be prepared to (respectfully) challenge and negotiate it.
-When the plan is agreed, then you need to schedule regular (ideally weekly or at least monthly) catch ups to review progress of the plan (not the current business results).
-This then gives you a means to track how the manager is working towards the longer-term goals in your business as well as responding to short term issues.
+When the plan is agreed, then you need to schedule regular (ideally weekly or at least monthly) catch-ups to review the progress of the plan (not the current business results).
+This then gives you the means to track how the manager is working towards the longer-term goals in your business as well as responding to short term issues.

 Often businesses employ a senior manager as part of a succession plan for the owners.
 In this case, I don’t think it works well when you, the owner or executive director, completely exits the business when the new manager is appointed.
 Unless you have plans to become a completely silent owner and maybe move overseas, you are going to want to have some ongoing involvement.
-Otherwise if you disappear and reappear when there is a crisis, it will be seen as you losing confidence in the new manager.
+Otherwise, if you disappear and reappear when there is a crisis, it will be seen as you losing confidence in the new manager.
 You need to define what your ongoing involvement will be and have a clear agreement with the new manager on this.
 You need to define when you will be in the business and what your role will be.
-You might want to have regular walk arounds, but it is better to do these with the new manager so staff see you aligned with them.
+You might want to have regular walkarounds, but it is better to do these with the new manager so staff see you aligned with them.
 When staff contact you directly with grievances, direct them back to their manager unless they are reporting something unethical or illegal.
 Don’t encourage “back channel” communications as this can be very destructive.

 When something does go wrong, you need to ask “why” not “who”.
 Ask “What should have happened?
 And how did this situation arise?”
-Expect a thorough root cause analysis and corrective action plan incorporating both short term fixes to get things back on track as well as longer term corrective actions to prevent it happening again.
+Expect a thorough root cause analysis and corrective action plan incorporating both short term fixes to get things back on track as well as longer-term corrective actions to prevent it from happening again.
 You can then follow up the implementation of these corrective actions with a weekly review in the weeks following the crisis.
 Judge your manager on their ability to identify the root cause, develop credible corrective actions and then map out and follow a plan to implement those corrective actions, rather than on the crisis itself.
 Also take note of how they engage their immediate team in solving the problem and implementing the solution.
 If you are holding them accountable for implementing the overall plan, you should see them holding their team accountable for implementing the various elements of it.